The Art of Monetary Policy

 See Additional Formats

-Strategic lessons for monetary policy from the last two, tumultuous decades based on insights from Sun Tzu, the Chinese philosopher and author of The Art of War.
+Strategic lessons for monetary policy from the last two tumultuous decades based on insights from Sun Tzu, the Chinese philosopher and author of The Art of War.

-Tzu proposed several key principles for success—tenets that apply to monetary policy as well as the battlefield today: (1) plan in advance for the next battle; (2) accept and adapt to the inevitability of powerful, external shocks outside your control; (3) establish a strong tactical position; (4) develop a variety of weapons that can be combined for different maneuvers and situations; (5) maintain flexibility so that you can quickly modify your strategy; and (6) consider the longer-term costs when evaluating the tradeoffs of different approaches.
+Tzu proposed several key principles for success—tenets that apply to monetary policy and the battlefield today: (1) plan in advance for the next battle; (2) accept and adapt to the inevitability of powerful, external shocks outside your control; (3) establish a strong tactical position; (4) develop a variety of weapons that can be combined for different maneuvers and situations; (5) maintain flexibility so that you can quickly modify your strategy; and (6) consider the longer-term costs when evaluating the trade-offs of different approaches.
 These principles provide insights into what central banks did (and did not) do well over the last two decades, as well as how they should deploy interest rates, balance sheets, emergency support programs, forward guidance, and macroprudential tools in the future.

 Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and Global Economics at MIT’s Sloan School of Management.
 In 2019, Forbes was named an Honorary Commander of the Order of the British Empire (CBE) by Her Majesty Queen Elizabeth II.
-She is currently the Convener of the Bellagio Group, a research associate at the NBER and CEPR, a member of the NBER’s Business Cycle Dating Committee, and a member of the Council on Foreign Relations.
+She is currently the convener of the Bellagio Group, a research associate at the NBER and CEPR, a member of the NBER’s Business Cycle Dating Committee, and a member of the Council on Foreign Relations.

 About

-Strategic lessons for monetary policy from the last two, tumultuous decades based on insights from Sun Tzu, the Chinese philosopher and author of The Art of War.
+Strategic lessons for monetary policy from the last two tumultuous decades based on insights from Sun Tzu, the Chinese philosopher and author of The Art of War.

-Tzu proposed several key principles for success—tenets that apply to monetary policy as well as the battlefield today: (1) plan in advance for the next battle; (2) accept and adapt to the inevitability of powerful, external shocks outside your control; (3) establish a strong tactical position; (4) develop a variety of weapons that can be combined for different maneuvers and situations; (5) maintain flexibility so that you can quickly modify your strategy; and (6) consider the longer-term costs when evaluating the tradeoffs of different approaches.
+Tzu proposed several key principles for success—tenets that apply to monetary policy and the battlefield today: (1) plan in advance for the next battle; (2) accept and adapt to the inevitability of powerful, external shocks outside your control; (3) establish a strong tactical position; (4) develop a variety of weapons that can be combined for different maneuvers and situations; (5) maintain flexibility so that you can quickly modify your strategy; and (6) consider the longer-term costs when evaluating the trade-offs of different approaches.
 These principles provide insights into what central banks did (and did not) do well over the last two decades, as well as how they should deploy interest rates, balance sheets, emergency support programs, forward guidance, and macroprudential tools in the future.

 Author

 Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and Global Economics at MIT’s Sloan School of Management.
 In 2019, Forbes was named an Honorary Commander of the Order of the British Empire (CBE) by Her Majesty Queen Elizabeth II.
-She is currently the Convener of the Bellagio Group, a research associate at the NBER and CEPR, a member of the NBER’s Business Cycle Dating Committee, and a member of the Council on Foreign Relations.
+She is currently the convener of the Bellagio Group, a research associate at the NBER and CEPR, a member of the NBER’s Business Cycle Dating Committee, and a member of the Council on Foreign Relations.

 Read more